 Does Your Agency Have Good Bones?

 Are you starting an agency and debating whether you need a partner?
-Is your agency growing, but you’re not sure where to go from here?
+Is your agency growing, but you’re not sure where to go from here or if it has good bones?
 It doesn’t matter what kind of work you produce or how motivated you are if you don’t have everything aligned behind the scenes.

 In today’s episode, we’ll cover: